ccloquet/ICU-babyphone/README.md

      - as the access to the room may be difficult, the calibration should be done from outside
      - => access to the pi trough SSH from the outside

-10. **send the BLE frames when the sound meet these criteria**, and stop them when they stop meeting these criteria, for, eg, 10 seconds in  ro
+10. **send the BLE frames when the sound meet these criteria**, and stop them when they stop meeting these criteria, for, eg, 10 seconds in  row
+     - one UUID per signature per device
+     - => major = device ID
+     - => minor = signature ID

-11. play/display the alarms
+11. play/display the audio & alarms
   - on the server
   - on a smartphone
     - VLC for Android